 While none of these reasons are mutually exclusive, at a foundational level, there are three reasons you could have high LDL-C:

-- You are absorbing a lot of cholesterol from food and from your digestive tract;
+- You are absorbing a lot of cholesterol from the foods you eat and from your digestive tract;

 - Your body is making a lot of cholesterol in response to a high fat diet;

 - You have an impaired ability to clear cholesterol from your system

 In most people, cholesterol levels stay tightly regulated.
 This means that even if you absorb cholesterol from the foods you eat, your body will make less of it.
 However, this is not true for all of us.
 In some people, often due to genetic variants, more cholesterol is absorbed from food, resulting in higher LDL-C.

 How to determine if you are a hyper-absorber of cholesterol